Night game: Cricket

 The use of floodlights in cricket matches has helped to bring much investment into the game both at a national and an international level since it began in 1977.
 Today floodlit (day/night) cricket is played in most of the test playing nations although some nations have only started hosting day/night matches in the last 10 to 12 years.
-Many important tournaments like Indian Premier League and Champions League Twenty20 have become success due to night games.
+Many important tournaments like Indian Premier League and Champions League Twenty20 have become successful due to night games.

 Cricket was first played under floodlights on Monday, August 11, 1952 in England which was watched by several million people on their television sets.
 Since then every test playing country has installed floodlights in their stadiums.
 Traditional Cricket floodlights have a long pole on which lights are fixed.
 This is done because many times the ball travels too high when a batsman hits it and high lights are needed to keep the ball in sight.
 But many cricket stadiums have different types of floodlights like ANZ Stadium in Australia, stadiums in New Zealand etc. The DSC Cricket Stadium in Dubai recently installed Ring of Fire system of floodlights which is latest and smartest system of floodlight in the world.